yardenavraham/CounterCalories/README.md

-# Counter calories desktop appliction
+# Counter Calories Desktop Appliction

 An eating profile monitoring system that displays tracking for daily calorie loss according to meal data of the user.
 Built a WPF user interface according to the MVVM format with SQL Server database.Using Syncfusion and FoodData Central API.